paragones/DawandaCodeChallenge/README.md

-# DawandaCodeChallenge
+# Online Shopping Sample
-An Android Application for Dawanda Code Challenge
+An Android Application for online shopping sample

 <img src="/assets/sample.gif" width="49%">

-This project aims to solve the Dawanda Code Challenge.
+This project aims to show a shopping sample.
 It is written in Kotlin.

 Code Design and Architectural Solution